 - Oil will only fuel your boiler, but LPG can supply your hob or oven too.

 - LPG is a cleaner fuel as it produces fewer by-products.

-- Oil engineers are less common than gas engineers.
+- Oil boiler installers are less common than LPG boiler installers.

 LPG vs Gas

 If you have natural gas available in your home, this will likely be the fuel type you use to power your boiler.
 Most homes in the UK use gas as their energy source, and it is often the cheapest option.
 The main differences between the two are:

 - LPG has a higher energy content than natural gas, so less is needed to heat the same amount of water.

 - You need to monitor the LPG levels in the tank, so you do not run out.